 different styles of learning.

-The native speakers are encouraged to use their own language to help others in the school, through our
+Native speakers are encouraged to use their own language to help others in the school, through our

 Languages Ambassador programme.
 Students volunteer to become ambassadors and are trained to